The Genealogy Department of the Jewish Historical Institute in Warsaw

-While May to September or October is the Genealogy Department's busy season each year, meeting daily, face to face, with many visitors in Warsaw, all year long the researchers work with families if not in person, then through emails.
-Unlike a lot of researchers and genealogy companies around the world, the Genealogy Department of JHI doesn't charge for their services, and instead, rely on donations and funding from the ministry in Poland.
+While May to October is the Genealogy Department's busiest season, meeting with many visitors in Warsaw face to face, researchers work with families all year long through email.
+Unlike a lot of researchers and genealogy companies around the world, the Genealogy Department of the JHI doesn't charge for their services, and instead, rely on donations and funding from the Polish government.
 The goal is for their genealogical research to be open and accessible for anyone.

 Some appointments are scheduled weeks in advance, and others happen when people simply walk through the doors of the JHI and begin asking questions.
 The meetings vary in length: sometimes people sit for three or five hours, other times they come back every single day for one week, and in other cases people return to the department to learn more after a whole year has passed.

-Researchers from the Genealogy Department of JHI often meet with groups like Hillel, a Jewish student organization, from all around the United States.
-During those meetings people ask all kinds of questions and it is this type of conversation, of exchanging thoughts, which Sajdak most enjoys.
+Researchers from the Genealogy Department often meet with groups like Hillel, a Jewish student organization, from all around the United States.
+During those meetings people ask all kinds of questions which lead to the dialogues that Sajdak most enjoys.

-"I also love working with Polish kids because it is something completely different," Sajdak said.
+"I also love working with Polish students because it is something completely different," Sajdak said.
 "It is amazing how each group of young adults can ask completely different questions.
 As an educator I'm interested in perspectives.
-What is the perspective of an average student from New York, the perspective of a student from Warsaw?"
+What is the perspective of an average student from New York, compared to the perspective of a student from Warsaw?"

 Each time she meets with these students, or Jewish groups from the United States or Israel, there is one question that Sajdak makes sure to ask them.